 - At the start of the crime-fighting portion of Peter B.'s flashback montage, he's shown fighting against three foes who seem to be his version of the Enforcers; the big guy in particular is a dead ringer for Ultimate Ox.

-- The comic book Tale of Two Spider-Men, that pops up on screen after Miles first discovers his powers, is reminiscent of the Spider-Man 3 poster.
+- The comic book The Two Spider-Men, that pops up on screen after Miles first discovers his powers, is reminiscent of the Spider-Man 3 poster.

 - The in-universe comics giving Spider-Man the name "Billy" may be a reference to Billy Braddock, aka Spider-UK, who was one of the main characters of the original Spider-Verse comics.